What is a metabolism?

 Here are a few tips for fueling your metabolism:

 - Eat plenty of fresh, whole foods that contain lots of vitamins, minerals, and fiber.
-When it comes to fueling your body for success, eating plenty of fresh, whole foods that contain lots of vitamins, minerals, and fiber is key.
+When it comes to fueling your body, eating plenty of fresh, whole foods that contain lots of vitamins, minerals, and fiber is key.
 These nutrients help the body convert food into energy more efficiently and can help you feel fuller longer.
 In addition to being good for your metabolism, these foods are also packed with antioxidants and other health-promoting compounds.

 - Sip on green tea to help increase your calorie burning throughout the day.
 If you’re looking to help boost your metabolism, sip on green tea.
 Green tea is a popular beverage choice that has been shown to help increase calorie burning throughout the day.
 In one study, participants who drank green tea had an increase in energy and activity levels as well as a decrease in appetite.
 Another study found that drinking green tea helped people burn more calories even when they were at rest.
 So if you want to help boost your metabolism, drink some green tea.